lisajamhoury/simple-peer-wrapper/README.md

 },
 ```

+`simplePeerOptions` can also be provided on the server side via simple-peer-server.
+Any simple-peer options provided by the server will override the default options in simple-peer AND any options provided via simple-peer-wrapper client.

 ## `.connect()`

 Creates a peer connection between the client and all other parties connected to the signaling server.
 Each connection is one-to-one, creating a mesh topology.